AgoraNomic/ruleset/index.md

 3. Update the title in the prelude of this file (`Officer Template`) and change the contents to what you want people to see when they first open your microsite.
 4. Add additional pages for more content.
 Be sure to link to them!

+# What goes on my microsite?

+If you aren't sure where to go with the site, here are some ideas:

+- Introducing new players to your associated mechanics,
+- Archiving historical reports,
+- Providing a list of items you're tracking (rules, switches, documents, etc.), or
+- Explaining your workflow to prospecting officers.
+- Add some fun ASCII art.

 # What are all these files/Where does my content go?

 In this template, we have: